 Whether you own or rent, learn how to reduce the risk of fire in your home.
 Here are the four most frequent causes of fire in home insurance and easy ways to avoid them.

-This year, the theme for fire prevention week is kitchen fires.
-The reason being, most fires in the home start in the kitchen!
+Did you know that most fires in the home start in the kitchen?
 Even if some fires are started by faulty electrical appliances, most are caused by human error and can easily be avoided.

 Luckily, by adopting good habits, it is easy to avoid most kitchen fires.
 Here’s where you can start: